unknown-abhi/Bounce-The-Ball/README.md

 ---

  - ![partying_face](https://user-images.githubusercontent.com/49164677/116800438-b8a32400-ab1e-11eb-8315-cc0e6e44495f.gif) Hurray, you completed all the installation.
-- Now you just need download the all files into your **system.**
+- Now you just need to download the all files into your **system.**
-- And Extract the files in one folder.
+- And Extract the files into one folder.

 **Example: ![eyes](https://user-images.githubusercontent.com/49164677/116800632-9a3e2800-ab20-11eb-96a0-7fa4f3cfd255.gif)**
 ```